dermothethird/Stroke_Project/README.md

 ## Conclusions

-In conclusion, we recommend that Mount Sinai takes our model and incorporates it as a tool for their doctors in preliminary diagnostics for their patients.
-Once doctors idenitfy those patients that are at risk of stroke, they can work to build comprehenive health plans in hopes of preventing strokes.
+We recommend that Mount Sinai takes our model and incorporates it as a tool for their doctors in preliminary diagnostics for their patients.
+Once doctors identify patients that are at risk of stroke, they can work to build comprehensive health plans to combat and lessen the chances of a stroke.
 The two attributes of a person we think doctors should focus most on are the age of the patient and their bmi levels.
 Our models have shown that these two features contribute greatly to the prediction of stroke cases.
 When focusing on patients, they should look to treat those older patients first, as well as those with high bmi's, possibly working to lower their bmi's as well.

-One reason our analysis might not fully solve the busines problem is that our dataset is fairly small, so it might not have captured all of the possible cases of potential stroke victim.
-Another reason our analysis might not fully solve the business problem is because we don't have many features aligned with strokes.
-If we had more features that were linked to strokes, our model could be improved.

-In the future, we would love to further explore health data and create a model that maintains our recall with in more comprehensive unseen data.
+To aid the comprehensiveness of our model, we hope to add more patient data and more health and history features to our model.
 We also would like to apply similar model techniques to health data to predict other illnesses like heart disease.

 ## For More Information